On $q$-de Rham cohomology via $\Lambda$-rings: Comparisons for -rings

 \begin{definition} Given a $\Lambda$-ring $R$, say that $A$ is a $\Lambda$-ring over $R$ if it is a $\Lambda$-ring equipped with a morphism $R \to A$ of $\Lambda$-rings.
 We say that $A$ is a flat $\Lambda$-ring over $R$ if $A$ is flat as a module over the commutative ring underlying $R$. \end{definition}

-\begin{definition} Given a morphism $R \to A$ of $\Lambda$-rings, we define the category $\Strat^q_{A/R}$ to consist of flat $\Lambda$-rings $B$ over $R[q]$ equipped with a compatible morphism $A \to B/(q-1)$, such that the map $A \to B/(q-1)$ admits a lift to $B$; a choice of lift is not taken to be part of the data, so need not be preserved by morphisms. \end{definition} More concisely, $\Strat^q_{A/R}$ is the Grothendieck construction of the functor
+\begin{definition} Given a morphism $R \to A$ of $\Lambda$-rings, we define the category $\Strat^q_{A/R}$ to consist of flat $\Lambda$-rings $B$ over $R[q]$ equipped with a compatible morphism $f \co A \to B/(q-1)$, such that $f$ admits a lift to $B$; a choice of lift is not taken to be part of the data, so need not be preserved by morphisms.